cifren/OxPeckerDataBundle/Resources/doc/simpleConfig.md

   //regular table
   $etlProcesses[] = new SqlETLProcess(
-        /* This SQL will depend on the structure of your Entity 'SalesPerWeek'
-         * You can call in your config the temporary table like this, same works for regular table */
+        /*
+         * If you use QueryBuilder or Query, you will give the name of the entity, however if you use SQL, you will have
+         * to get the name of the table of the entity via the EntityManager, like $this->getEntityManager()->getClassMetadata($entityName)->getTableName()
+         */
         'SELECT s.price, s.cost, s.contribution, g.name FROM SalesPerWeek as s INNER JOIN SalGroup as g ON s.groupItemId = g.id',
         'RptSalesPerWeekAndGroup',